Colors that look the same on screen and on paper

 Safe colors are slightly desaturated and mid-toned, which is exactly the region where screen and print agree.

-- This is an approximation.
-For production work, soft-proof with your printer’s actual ICC profile in your design app before committing.
+- For production work, soft-proof with your printer’s actual ICC profile in a design application like Illustrator or InDesign before committing.
+The profile encodes the specific press’s color response.